Ra-mb/Portfolio/SushiRestaurant/README.md

-# Superstore Sales
+# Sushi Restaurant Sales

 ## Project Overview

 **Project Title**: Superstore Sales Analysis
-**Database**: `superstore`
+**Database**: `Sushi`

 This project is designed to demonstrate analysis Python, Power BI and techniques typically used by data analysts to explore, clean, and analyze superstore sales data.
-The project involves import database from csv file, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+The project involves import database from csv file and performing exploratory data analysis (EDA).

 ## Objectives

-1. **Import retail sales database**: Import superstore sales database from csv.
+1. **Import retail sales database**: Import Sushi Restaurant sales database from csv.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Standardizing Data**: Identify and standardize any records to give a better visualization.
 4. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.